iiradia/kPOD/README.md

 *Note: Colors are randomly assigned for each image and they do not indicate the same clusters of data across images.*

-As shown, the k-POD algorithm shows only small decreases in accuracy over k-Means while accomplishing a clustering task that would be otherwise computationally expensive with missing data.
-In addition, the k-Means algorithm shown above is used on the complete data set, since k-Means does not work on data sets with missing values.
+As shown, the k-POD algorithm shows only small decreases in accuracy over k-means while accomplishing a clustering task that would be otherwise computationally expensive with missing data.
+In addition, the k-means algorithm shown above is used on the complete data set, since k-means does not work on data sets with missing values.

 ## Citation

-If you find that this Python implementation of $k$-POD has contributed to your published work, please include the following citations:
+If you find that this Python implementation of k-POD has contributed to your published work, please include the following citations:

 Chi JT, Chi EC, Baraniuk RG (2016). “$k$-POD: A Method for $k$-Means Clustering of Missing Data.”
 The American Statistician, 70, 91–99. doi: 10.1080/00031305.2015.1086685, http://www.tandfonline.com/doi/abs/10.1080/00031305.2015.1086685.